 HEALTH - The District's employee health benefits, including medical and pharmacy, became partially self-funded starting November 1, 2016.
-In order to protect our self-funded medical and pharmacy benefit plan assets, the District has in place a stop loss reinsurance policy with Sun Life Financial.
+In order to protect our self-funded medical and pharmacy benefit plan assets, the District has in place a stop loss reinsurance policy with Berkshire Hathaway Specialty Insurance Company.
 This policy protects the District from catastrophic claims incurred and paid for the plan year that exceed \$500,000 per covered person up to a \$1,000,000 aggregate limit.
-The policy includes a minimum annual aggregate deductible of \$58,164,436.
-Sun Life Financial has an A.M.
-Best financial strength rating of A+ and a long-term issuer credit rating of aa-.
+The policy includes a minimum annual aggregate deductible of \$64,333,611.
+Berkshire Hathaway Specialty Insurance Company has an A.M.
+Best financial strength rating of A++ and a long-term issuer credit rating of aaa.

-During the year ended June 30, 2023, employees of the District were covered by one of three health insurance plans at their option.
-The District contributed between \$477.85 and \$481.85 for calendar year 2022 and \$487.17 and \$491.25 for calendar year 2023 per month, per employee, for medical coverage.
+During the year ended June 30, 2024, employees of the District were covered by one of three health insurance plans at their option.
+The District contributed between \$487.17 and \$491.25 for calendar year 2023 and \$487.17 and \$491.25 for calendar year 2024 per month, per employee, for medical coverage.
 Employees, at their option, authorized payroll withholdings to pay premiums for dependents.

-The provision for unpaid self-funded medical losses at June 30, 2023, in the amount of \$3,399,000 is reported in current liabilities as part of claims payable in the Proprietary Funds

-Statements of Net Position, as it is based upon actual prior claims cost experience not including incremental costs and projected time lags (less than 60 days) in settling such claims and actual claims paid after year end.
+The provision for unpaid self-funded medical losses at June 30, 2024, in the amount of \$3,317,000 is reported in current liabilities as part of claims payable in the Proprietary Funds Statements of Net Position, as it is based upon actual prior claims cost experience not including incremental costs and projected time lags (less than 60 days) in settling such claims and actual claims paid after year end.
 All costs incurred are accounted for as expenditures in the operating funds affected.

-Beginning of Current Year/ Period Fiscal Year / Claims and changes Claim Balance at Period Period Liability in Estimates Payments Fiscal Year End Year Ended June 30, 2022 \$ 3,705,000 \$ 33,875,391 \$ (34,208,391) \$ 3,372,000 Year Ended June 30, 2023 3,372,000 33,760,783 (33,733,783) 3,399,000
+Beginning of Current Year/ Period Fiscal Year / Claims and changes Claim Balance at Period Period Liability in Estimates Payments Fiscal Year End Year Ended June 30, 2023 \$ 3,372,000 \$ 33,760,783 \$ (33,733,783) \$ 3,399,000 Year Ended June 30, 2024 3,399,000 38,546,831 (38,628,831) 3,317,000

-DENTAL - During the year ended June 30, 2023, the District contributed between \$16.77 and \$23.65 for calendar year 2022 and between \$21.50 and \$31.51 for calendar year 2023 per month, per employee, for dental coverage.
-All benefits were paid by a third party administrator acting on behalf of the District.
+DENTAL - The Districts self-insurance plan for employee dental coverage was ended as of December 31, 2022.
+Under the prior plan all benefits were paid by a third party administrator acting on behalf of the District.
 The Plan was authorized by Section 21.922, Texas Education Code and Article 3.51-2, Texas Insurance Code, and was documented by contractual agreement.

-The "Plan Supervisor Agreement" between the District and the third party administrator is automatically renewed for a one-year period, unless terminated as provided in the Standard Terms and Conditions of the Agreement.
+The "Plan Supervisor Agreement" between the District and the third party administrator was terminated as of December 31, 2022.

-The District ended the self insurance for dental insurance.
-As of June 30, 2023 there were no claims payable in the Proprietary Funds Statements of Net Position.
+As of June 30, 2024 there were no claims payable in the Proprietary Funds Statements of Net Position for the plan.
 All costs incurred are accounted for as expenditures in the operating funds affected.